UrbanInstitute/covid-neighborhood-job-analysis/README.md

-# Estimated Low Income Job loss due to COVID-19
+# Estimating Low Income Job loss due to COVID-19

 This repository contains the code and data needed to estimate the number of low-income jobs lost to COVID-19 in every tract in the US.
 The scripts read in